 Satellite imagery at work Emergency management

-Our imagery and data can help model fire risk indicators, contribute to weather observations and forecasts, map land cover types, investigate water quality and availability, assess the impact and extents of fires and floods, and contribute to hazard planning, response, and recovery efforts.
+Our imagery and data help model fire risk indicators, contribute to weather observations and forecasts, map land cover, investigate water quality and availability, assess fires and flood impact, and contribute to hazard planning, response, and recovery efforts.

 Talk to us